Complaints Policy

 16.3 The following documentation held within the complaints management system will form the record of the complaint:

-a) The formal complaints form, whether completed by the parents or by the school and confirmed by the parents.
+- 16.3.1.
+The formal complaints form, whether completed by the parents or by the school and confirmed by the parents

-b) A record of the complaints meeting and the steps followed as set out in this Appendix
+- 16.3.2.
+A record of the complaints meeting, and the steps followed as set out in this policy

-c) A record of the resolution as set out in this Appendix
+- 16.3.3.
+A record of the resolution as set out in this policy

 Appeals